 NCSBN reviews the NCLEX-RN® Test Plan every three years to make sure it accurately reflects the current knowledge, skills and abilities needed by registered nurses to practice.
-The 2013 NCLEX-RN® Test Plan is now available and went into effect April 1, 2013.
+The 2013 NCLEX-RN® Test Plan went into effect April 1, 2013, and is now available.